radian-software/kalyn/README.md

   ADTs whose constructors all have no fields do not have their header word boxed; all other ADTs are boxed even if some of their constructors have no fields.
-* The IO monad is just an impure function object that, when called, performs the IO action and then returns a value of the type parameterizing the monad.
+* The IO monad is mostly just an impure function object that, when called, performs the IO action and then returns a value of the type parameterizing the monad.
+The only difference is this function object doesn't expect to get passed an extra argument on top of its closure.

 Note that knowing the compile-time type of an object guarantees that you know its size and memory layout, except for functions (whose size